studio-1b/CarPoolMashupPython/README.md

 ```
 http://localhost:8000
 ```
-or if the container is running on a different computer than the one the browser is running on, find the ip address using for windows
+or if the container is running on a different computer, than the one the browser is running on, find the ip address for the container host, using the commands below
+...for windows
 ```
 ipconfig
 ```